-You, above anyone else, should know that if returns seem to good to be true, they probably are.
+You, above anyone else, should know that if returns seem too good to be true, they probably are.

 Resist the temptation to bet on risky things, your scheme would collapse pretty badly and the more angry victims, the worse the consequence will be for you.
 If you really need to invest, make sure you do in non-cyclical stocks.
 At least, your chances of losing everything in times of crisis will be reduced.

-Above all, be ready to live a hard life. secrecy and deceipt can drive some people crazy.
-As a last note, I will give you a few words from the latest interview of Bernie Madoff, sentenced to 150 years in Federal Prison for ponzi scheming.
+Above all, be ready to live a hard life.
+Secrecy and deceit can drive some people crazy.
+As a last note, I will give you a few words from the latest interview of Bernie Madoff, sentenced to 150 years in Federal Prison for Ponzi scheming.

 I feel safer here than outside […] I know I will die in prison.
 But I lived the last 20 years of my life in fear.
 Now I have no fear because I’m no longer in control of my own life.Bernie Madoff, from prison